Nyungwe National Park

 With 15 trails, some of which are detailed here, along with various other activities, visitors can choose to sample the delights of the forest or indulge themselves for a week or more in one of Africa’s most stunning forests.

 Primate tracking tops most visitor’s list, but it’s worth lingering a little longer for those with time to relax and take in the primal atmosphere.

-Botanists will marvel at the 1,068 plant species and 140 orchids whilst birdwatchers will be enchanted by glimpses of the 310 different birds of every colour.
+Botanists will marvel at the 1,068 plant species and 140 orchids.
+The birdwatching is among the best in Africa with 322 birds species including Red-collared Babbler and 29 other Albertine Rift Endemic species.
 Butterflies are also a common sight, with at least 120 species.

 There are 75 known mammals in Nyungwe, such as the cerval cat, mongoose, congo clawless otter and leopard to name but a few.
 Many tend to be shy so sightings are luck of the draw.